 - Tissue Packs

 Parishioners are encouraged to donate canned goods, non-perishable food items, diapers, wipes, laundry detergent and other household goods to our Weekly Collection conducted at all Masses every weekend.
 Simply bring your items to Mass or drop them in the bins.
 The Outreach Services Ministry will deliver the items to the GRACE Food Pantry and St. John the Apostle Outreach.

 Twice a year, Good Shepherd offers Parish Service Day.
 Be the face of Jesus through service projects that help those in need in our community.
 Volunteers of ALL ages are welcome!

-Our next Parish Service Day is March 16.
+Our last Parish Service Day was March 16.

 Volunteer for the Collection Crew!

 Good Shepherd Outreach Services is in need of volunteers to help with various collections throughout the year.
 These always coincide with weekend Masses and are a great teen, family or individual volunteer opportunity.
 To volunteer please fill out the information below.